← Blog13 May 20266 min readSF · SaaS

 What an SF agency quote actually pays for

-Pre-seed/seed founder math: $18,000 on a landing page = 6 months of one engineer at junior rates, or 3 months of growth ad spend.
-Spending it on a page that hasn't been A/B tested yet is a bet you don't have to make.
+Pre-seed/seed founder math: $18,000 on a landing page = 6 months of one engineer at junior rates, or 3 months of growth ad spend, or a full Series A pitch prep budget.
+Spending it on a page that hasn't been A/B tested against real traffic yet is a bet you don't have to make at this stage.

 The remote alternative for SaaS founders

-A two-person remote studio shipping SaaS landing pages in 2026 operates differently:
+A two-person remote studio shipping SaaS landing pages in 2026 operates with the same caliber of senior craft but a completely different cost basis:

 Common questions